 The most popular way to choose a high school graduation song is to have a vote.
 Some schools also leave the final decision up to the senior class officers, while others allow the music department to decide.

-The Song Makes Graduation Special for Years
+The Senior Song Enhances Graduation Memories for Years